This post will discuss creating the perfect real estate domain name for your website.

 You can buy it.

-There are investors who purchase domain names just to resell them.
-They think about a great domain then hold it until it’s used.
+Some investors purchase domain names to resell them.
+They think about a great domain and then hold it until it’s used.

 They may be in a specific niche (like real estate) or spread out, but either way, you can get a great domain name by purchasing it.
 Sometimes it costs hundreds or even thousands of dollars.

-But if it’s a really memorable or impactful domain name, it may be worth it to you.
+But if it’s a memorable or impactful domain name.

 That being said, they can be very expensive.
 HomeHack is listed for $48,000.
 The better the domain, the more expensive it will be.
-This is usually relegated to start-ups who really want their brand awareness and identity to be strong.
+This is usually relegated to start-ups that want their brand awareness and identity to be strong.

 You are most likely to run into premium domains when you search for a domain name you want and find out that it’s already been taken.
-But it may be worth it to you to get a domain name that you really like.
+But it may be worth it to get a domain name you like.

-Sometimes you might prefer to just add something to the website address rather than paying for it.
-If you really wanted HomeHack, but you don’t have $48,000, you could easily park your website at HomeHackAZ or HomeHackWA.
+Sometimes you might prefer to add something to the website address rather than pay for it.
+If you really wanted HomeHack but don’t have $48,000, you could easily park your website at HomeHackAZ or HomeHackWA.

 5. Real Estate Domain Names That Use Alternative Top-Level Domains

-Do you ever think about the domain extension that you use when going to a website?
+Do you ever think about the domain extension you use when visiting a website?

 Most people are familiar with a few TLDs.
 The most popular top-level domain is .com.
-From there, it’s .net, .org, and .edu.
-But there are actually a lot of other top-level domains today.
+From there, it’s—net, .org, and .edu.
+But there are a lot of other top-level domains today.

-Only verified Realtors are able to use the .realtor domain, making it a signifier of credentials.
-Because you can’t use “Realtor” (it’s trademarked) in your current domain, people also use a .realtor domain for the purposes of SEO.
+Only verified Realtors can use the .realtor domain, making it a signifier of credentials.
+Because you can’t use “Realtor” (trademarked) in your current domain, people also use a .realtor domain for SEO.

 This type of keyword recognition isn’t as important today, but it can still help if you’re building your credibility.

 Alternatively, the .realestate domain is available for anyone.
-And it can help those who are in the real estate market but don’t want to use a trademarked gTLD.
+And it can help those in the real estate market who don’t want to use a trademarked gTLD.